Kimitsuna-Goblin/GGD/README.md

 as a guide to determine whether the Gaussian Mixture Distribution is applicable, or the GGD should be applied.

-Meanwhile, it is allow to try tracing 3 or 4 quantile-probability points with the cumulative density function.
+Meanwhile, it is allow to try tracing 3 or 4 quantiles with the cumulative density function.

-#### Names of "kind" at this package

-+ Mean of Mean-Differed Sigma-Equaled 2 Normal Distributions
-+ Mean of Mean-Equaled Sigma-Differed 2 Normal Distributions
-+ Mean of Mean-Differed Sigma-Differed 2 Normal Distributions

 ### 2. Horizontal Gradational Distribution